-The effect of the ratio of Part I to Part II resin components for PUNB binders on porosity propensity is shown in Table 2.
-The tabulated results are a summary of numerous casting tests, conducted at various stages during the investigation, and are somewhat dependent or related to a number of other variables to be discussed in subsequent sections of this paper.
+The tabulated results are a summary of numerous casting tests conducted at various stages during the investigation and are somewhat dependent or related to a number of other variables to be discussed in subsequent sections of this paper.
 The results designated with the comment "1998 version" refer to casting tests performed on current resin formulations.

-Binder ratios of 60:40 (Part I:Part II) provided sound test castings in every case under the test conditions used.
-As this ratio became balanced (50:50), trace amounts of porosity were found in a few test castings, but the majority of test castings made with balanced ratios were sound.
-In those cases where porosity was found, a substantial portion was surface porosity or semi-rounded holes (pockmarking).
-Because the binder ratio was unbalanced, again in favor of excess Part II (40:60 and 35:65), greater amounts of subsurface porosity formed in the test casting.
+Binder ratios of 60:40 (Part I : Part II) provided sound test castings in every case under the test conditions used.
+As this ratio became balanced (50:50), trace amounts of porosity were found in a few test castings but the majority of test castings made with balanced ratios were sound.
+In those cases where porosity was found, a substantial portion was as surface porosity or semi-rounded holes (pockmarking).
+As the binder ratio was unbalanced again in favor of excess Part II (40:60 and 35:65), greater amounts of subsurface porosity formed in the test casting.
+The types of defects observed and described as varying in intensity from nil to very severe are shown in Figure 4.